 1552-5112: Journal of postmodern cultural sound, text and image

-indexed in the MLA International Bibliography, Directory of Open Access Journals, Intute Art and Humanities Index, Ulrich's Periodical Index, EBSCOhost and elsewhere.
+indexed in the Smithsonian Libraries, MLA International Bibliography, Directory of Open Access Journals, Intute Art and Humanities Index, Ulrich's Periodical Index, EBSCOhost and elsewhere.

 By Mark Lanegan (4AD Records:2012)One of the most interesting alternative records made in 2012, and since 2012.
 Probably, one of the best records you've never heard.